-Loan guarantees issued under the Title 17 program are considered major Federal actions and are subject to National Environmental Policy Act (NEPA) review.
+Loans and loan guarantees issued under LPO's program are considered major Federal actions and are subject to National Environmental Policy Act (NEPA) review.
 NEPA compliance is integrated into LPO’s decision-making procedures to ensure that environmental impacts are considered throughout the loan guarantee process.
-The NEPA review must be completed before a loan guarantee can be issued.
+The NEPA review must be completed before a loan or loan guarantee can be issued.

 How will a project be affected if an Applicant begins work on the project site prior to the completion of NEPA review?